20 Questions: What do new students want to know?

 Classes and Grades

 How do I know what classes I signed up for this semester?
-To view a detailed course schedule with start dates, instructors, locations, and course levels go to mynmu.nmu.edu.
+To view a detailed course schedule with start dates, instructors, locations, and course levels go to MyNMU.
+Feel free to also talk with your academic advisor for more information.

 What books do I need for my classes?
 You can either buy books when you arrive in the fall or you can pre-order your textbooks online at www.nmubookstore.com.
 You can see the text book selections so you can shop elsewhere if you choose.
+You can also use the express feature to have your books selected and awaiting your arrival.
 Do not forget to use the online bookstore to stock up on your NMU apparel!

 When do I get my residence hall/roommate assignment?
-Housing assignments should be revealed in the next couple of weeks.
+Housing assignments were sent via e-mail last week.
+Please contact Housing with questions.

 I have lots of housing questions.
 Where should I go?
 Click here to learn more about housing FAQs.